 "Play is, of course, fun.
 It’s how children explore the world and it’s the ultimate expression of the best of childhood.
 But it’s also powerful.
 Play can teach, inspire and even heal.
 Play can keep us fit, help us concentrate longer, be more creative and feel calmer and happier.
 You can play anywhere, on any budget.
 It gets us talking.
 It breaks down barriers and helps us to connect – children and adults alike."

-At Start-Rite we put children front and centre.
+At Start-Rite, we put children front and centre.
 We work very hard to understand how children develop and grow, how they move and interact and what will appeal to them.
 Children inspire our growth and development, motivating us to be the very best business that we can be.

-During our research, we are fascinated by physical play and the opportunity that play provides for a child’s developing body and emotional wellbeing.
+During our research, we are fascinated by physical play and the opportunities that play provides for a child’s developing body and emotional wellbeing.
 Did you know that when a parent or carer is involved with a child’s physical play, providing purpose to a game, for example, chasing a flag, or running from one point to another, a child will develop a sense of confidence in their physical capability that can grow into an emotional and intellectual confidence as they mature?

 This Childhood Day, we are proud to help the NSPCC get the UK playing by installing a canvas play tent featuring the fun TV character Tractor Ted in our outlet shop at head office.
 We want to encourage little adventurers who enter our shop to jump out of their strollers and explore inside, entering into their own world of imagination, inspired by Tractor Ted.
 Find out how else you can get involved.

-Please also look out for NSPCC ambassadors on our social channels talking about how they use play in their everyday to support their own children’s healthy development.
+Please also look out for NSPCC ambassadors on our social channels talking about how they use play in their everyday lives to support their own children’s healthy development.